psth2876/student_analysis/README.md

 ![Chart, bar chart Description automatically generated](media/image15.jpg)

-*Figure 48: Total number of Students result as per gender.*
+*Figure: Total number of Students result as per gender.*

 The above bar graph represents number of students passed or fail on G3 i.e., Final Grade grouped by sex.
 This graph clearly shows that total